Marketing91

 Emergency goods are those that an individual has to purchase instantly without thinking about ifs and buts.
 You will not find anything exceptional about them; instead, it is the need of the hour that makes them special.

-If you are living in a state where you do not get snowstorm but suddenly a warning is issued by the weather department that there is a chance of ice-storms then snow shovel will be an emergency good that you have to purchase from an outlet if you want to clear your pathway for traveling.
+If you are living in a state where you do not get snowstorms but suddenly a warning is issued by the weather department that there is a chance of ice storms then a snow shovel will be an emergency good that you have to purchase from an outlet if you want to clear your pathway for traveling.

 Why will a person purchase something which he considers an unnecessary expense?
 If I am living in a place where rainfall is regular, I will buy an umbrella or a raincoat but not a long woolen jacket for those rainy months.
 It will be a waste of money.

-But if a warning is issued by the state that the rainfall can lead to failure of electricity for a day or two, then I will have to buy the necessary goods like flashlights, batteries, candles or lamps and other related items on an emergency basis.
+But if a warning is issued by the state that the rainfall can lead to electricity failure for a day or two, then I will have to buy the necessary goods like flashlights, batteries, candles or lamps, and other related items on an emergency basis.

 These goods that a person has to buy immediately without thinking things through and in most cases do not have a choice of deliberating about it are emergency goods.
 These are also known as convenience goods as you can buy them conveniently at convenience stores.

 It is not necessary that an emergency good has to be something extraordinary and expensive.
-Sometimes basic items become emergency goods because an individual cannot work in those conditions without it.
+Sometimes basic items become emergency goods because an individual cannot work in those conditions without them.

-At the time of crisis, it becomes doubly important that some items become available at an instant’s notice.
-The best thing about emergency goods is that most outlets keep them handy so that the customers will not have to suffer unnecessarily.
+In times of crisis, it becomes doubly important that some items become available instantly.
+The best thing about emergency goods is that most outlets keep them handy so that the customers will not suffer unnecessarily.

 It is the critical need for a product that forces someone to make an unwilling but necessary purchase.